BeyondScheme/BeyondScheme.github.io/_posts/2016-11-07-angular2-discussion-portal.md

 ---
 layout: post
 title:  "Angular 2 application with refreshing data in real time"
-date:   2016-10-31 08:00:00 +0200
+date:   2016-11-07 08:00:00 +0200
 author: "Tomasz Banaś"
-tags: angular angular2 gulp tslint rxjs
+tags: angular angular2 gulpjs tslint rxjs
 ---

-Angular2 was released October this year.
+Angular 2 was released in October this year.
 On the Internet you can find more and more tutorials which shows how to build a simple application.
 This tutorial is quite different from them.
 It shows how to build an Angular 2 application where we're going to focus on architecture which will periodically pull data from backend to keep fresh data on UI.

 __After this tutorial you will know:__

-* how to set up angular2 project (using gulp + tslint) and build discussion portal,
+* how to set up Angular 2 project (using GulpJS + TSlint) and build discussion portal,
-* how to build a proper architecture (using angular2 + rxjs),
+* how to build a proper architecture (using Angular 2 + RxJs),
 * how to create components which will periodically pull date from backend,

 Let's start with watching a quick demo how this project works.